solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 managing physical servers and datacenter infrastructure.
 Each resource is offered as a separate service component, and only requires for paying for resources for as long as they are needed.
-A cloud computing service provider like Microsft Azure manages the infrastructure, while organziations purchase, install, configure, and manage their own software---including operating systems, middleware, and applications.
+A cloud computing service provider like Microsoft Azure manages the infrastructure, while Organzations purchase, install, configure, and manage their own software---including operating systems, middleware, and applications.

-### Containers

 **Pros**

--   Application scalability
--   Portability between environments
--   Automated light-weight fast deployments
+-   Highly configurable environment
+-   Fast deployment of additional servers
--   Reduced operating costs
+-   Reduction in operation center costs

 **Cons**

--   Networking and configuration complexity
+-   OS and middle-ware administration costs

--   Container monitoring
+### Containers

 While much more lightweight, containers are similar to VMs, and can be started and stopped in a few seconds.
 Containers also offer tremendous